-One of New Zealand’s most unforgettable experiences, Whakarewarewa – The Living Māori Village offers a Jurassic park-like geothermal landscape and a rejuvenating nature-walk for all ages.
+One of New Zealand’s most unforgettable experiences, Whakarewarewa – The Living Māori Village offers an amazing geothermal landscape and nature-walk for all ages.

-Whaka Geothermal Trails is a new experience that provides exclusive access to an untouched geothermal landscape where you can experience the raw nature of Papatuanuku (Mother Earth).
+Whaka Geothermal Trails provide exclusive access to an untouched geothermal landscape where you can experience the raw nature of Papatuanuku (Mother Earth).
 Jurassic park-like landscapes are described as providing regenerative powers as you find yourself face-to-face with nature, hot spring lakes, bubbling mud pools and native manuka bushlands.